3 Common Problems for Landlords, Investing in Serviced Accommodation

-As we’ve covered in a previous article the returns on serviced accommodation can be fantastic.
+With serviced accommodation, return on investment can be fantastic.
 But, managing a serviced flat involves a lot of planning and a lot of work.
-Today Rob and Raul Winder from Residential Estates look at 3 common problems that landlords face when they’re trying to break into the serviced market.
+Today Rob and Paul Winder from Residential Estates in Chester look at 3 common problems that landlords face when they're trying to break into the serviced market.

 So we know about all the benefits of serviced accommodation and how it can really help add value to your portfolio and give you some fantastic returns on your investments.

-But there are some downside that some investors can kind of come to a cropper on if they’re trying to do it themselves and don’t have any experience of serviced accommodation.
+But there are some downsides that some investors can kind of come to a cropper on if they're trying to do it themselves and don't have any experience of serviced accommodation.

 Say, they just like the idea of it but when they get started they run into a little bit of difficulty.